twillis449/ALBUS_ionosphere/README.md

 RINEX files are also needed.
 These programs are specified in the INSTALL file.

-More sites (especiallg Geosciences Australia) are now producing only RINEX3 files.
+More sites (especially Geosciences Australia) are now producing only RINEX3 files.
 For analysis, we use RINEX2 files.
 To convert RINEX3 to RINEX2 you need to get and install gfzrnx, available from https://gnss.gfz-potsdam.de/services/gfzrnx and RX3name (see http://acc.igs.org/software.html) Unfortunately these programs